parmag/fixefid/README.md

 	Map<String, FieldValidationInfo> fieldvalidationInfoMap = record.getRecordFieldErrorValidationInfo();
 }
 ```
+The map fieldvalidationInfoMap contains the validation info of all fields with error status (the key of the map is the name of the field).

-or you can fill the fields directly to java bean:
+You can fill the fields directly to java bean:

 ```
 Person person = new Person();